-When this Sanborn map was drawn in 1889 the Natatorium was under construction.
+When this Sanborn map was drawn in 1889 Fort Worth’s Natatorium was under construction.
 Ditto the nearby Land Title Block Building to the south.
 Both buildings were designed by architects Haggart and Sanguinet.
 The map indicates a water tank on a tower outside the swimming pool enclosure.
 Just across 3rd Street were the opera house (1883) and the original Knights of Pythias hall (1881).

 And here is the Nat in Greater Fort Worth (1907) and in Henry Wellge’s 1891 bird’s-eye-view map.
 The Land Title Block Building is to the left.
 The opera house is to the right.

 This small detail from a 1918 panorama of Camp Bowie‘s 36th Division on parade on Main Street shows 1. the Natatorium, 2.
-Texas Brewing Company, 3.
-1899 T&P passenger depot, and 4. “castle” of serial killer Dr. Henry Howard Holmes.
+Texas Brewing Company, 3. the 1899 T&P passenger depot, and 4. thw “castle” of serial killer Dr. Henry Howard Holmes.
 (Photo from Library of Congress.)